Ada-Developers-Academy/cs-fun-interview-practice/01/implement-most-frequent-k-elements.checkpoint.md

             frequency_map[num] = 1
             uniques.append(num)

-    # Sorted takes an iterable, function to decide the order, and reverse to decide descending/ascending
+    # Sorted has a time complexity of O(N log(N)) takes an iterable, function to decide the order, and reverse to decide descending/ascending
     result = sorted(uniques, key=lambda num: frequency_map[num], reverse=True)

     # use k to return the k most frequent integers